anchal-dhar/dependency-injection/README.md

 # dependency-injection
-The is base place holder for the sub dependency-inject projects Each sub folder has its own read me.
+The is base place holder for the sub projects
+Each sub folder has its own read me.